CliMT/climt/docs/interaction.rst

 * coordinates of some_x_coord, some_y_coord and mid_levels
 * units of *degK*, which is the notation used in CliMT (and Sympl) for *degrees Kelvin*.

+It is also fairly easy to change units.
+The :py:func:`.to_units()` method can be used as below to return a DataArray with the equivalent temperature in degrees Farenheit:

+.. ipython:: python

+    state['air_temperature'].to_units('degF')

 .. note::